-Coolor Ton Davelon a Droft n Ten: Develop a Draft Backgrou ind In this session, students continue to develop knowledge and skills associated with Educational Technology Standard 1.3.3 and Social Studies Standards 2.1.1, 3.2.3, 5.4.1, and 5.4.2 as they create a paper or presentation and bibliography.
-Their final product must explain and analyze the economic and geographic factors that influenced the movements of two groups of people.
-This session has elements of Writing GLE 1.3.1 (CCSS W5, L3).
-The target involves the gathering and consideration of feedback from peers and adults.
-Original text from the Social Studies assessment is in bold . ation Common Core State Standards Presenta Prep Prep Optional Pre-teach (or re-teach) using one of the identified Reading and Writing lessons for a compare and contrast essay.
-Organization, Synthesis, Position, and Presentation Materials Research Notebook Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
+Sessior n Ten: Develop a Draft Backgrou nd In this session, students continue to develop knowledge and skills associated with Educational Technology Standard 1.3.3 and Social Studies Standards 3.2.1, 5.4.1, and 5.4.2 as they develop a paper or presentation and bibliography.
+Their final product must compare and contrast how two groups of people living in the same or similar environments interact with those environments. on has elements of Writing GLE 1.3.1 (CCSS W5, L3).
+The target involves the gathering leration of feedback from peers and adults.
+Original te ext from the Social Studies assessment is in bold . tion Common Core State Standards Synthesis, Position, and Presentation Prep Optional Pre-teach (or re-teach) using one of the identified Reading and Writing lessons for a compare and contrast essay.
+Materials Research Notebook Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
 Computers or devices for student use Optional Internet access, if students will be using online digital tools.
 (Be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology Syn department or select other digital tools.) on, Learning Plan (90 minutes or as needed for developing paper or presentation) rganizatic Engage Have students review their graphic organizers and research from previous sessions.
+If blocked, contact your district's technology department or select other digital tools.)
+Learning Plan (90 minutes or as needed for developing paper or presentation) Organization, Engage Have students review their graphic organizers and research from previous sessions.
 Explain that they will use these elements to draft a paper or presentation.
 Encourage students to add details to their organizers.
 Remind students of the standards targeted by this assessment.
-0 Explore Have students of the control of a coherent paper or presentation that addresses all aspects of the rubric.
-Have students complete a bibliography (requiring that the bibliography is to be annotated at the teacher's discretion).
-Citation was part of Session Two, but you might need to model how to create an organized list from cited sources.
+Explore Have students of the students angleted of this assessment.
+Have students develop an initial draft of a coherent paper or presentation that addresses all aspects of the rubric.
+Have students complete a bibliography (requiring that the bibliography is to be annotated is at the teacher's discretion).
+Citation was part of Session Two, but you might need to model how to create an organized list from the cited sources.
 Model how to cite and reference sources properly to support positions on the issue or topic.
 You could set up a few examples ahead of time and then model one or two.
-Students can use the "insert citation" function in Word or an online tool such as Easybib.
+You could use the "insert citation" function in Word or an online tool such as Easybib.
 For more information on teaching citation and intellectual property issues for this grade level, see the Citation section of the Resources.
 Allow students opportunities to receive feedback on whether or not their paper or Evaluate presentation includes all of the required elements of the rubric or any other aspects of the paper or presentation not scored on the rubric, such as the writing process.
 You may also have students use the Student Checklist to assess their own work.